The Challenge: People need a streamlined, easy-to-use method of creating and managing big-picture goals and the tasks to get them there.

 I implemented research-informed changes into the prototype.
 I developed a coherent branding strategy, including logo design.
 I delivered high-fidelity design composites of key screens and a UI kit.

 In order to better understand user needs and behaviors for goal setting and task management, I designed and conducted surveys and interviews, and recruited people who had experience setting goals to participate.

 The surveys and interviews revealed a few core user needs in goal setting and task management.
 Overall, people reported the desire for a product that would not only help them stay organized and keep track of goals and tasks, but to be able to clearly see how tasks are related to goals, the progress they are making towards accomplishing the goals as well.

 Through the process of designing a journey map, I distinguished five overarching phases of a person’s journey towards accomplishing a goal: defining it, planning it, executing the plan, reflecting on the execution, and completing the plan.
-Each phase contained emotional high and low points a user might experience.
-Developing a customer journey map was particularly crucial for identifying the pain points someone might feel — and the emotional “roadblocks” or “barriers” that one might face — in the process of accomplishing a goal.
-These pain points became a focal point of the design process, in that the subsequent interaction design and user interface design were directly informed by the challenges identified in the research phase.
+Developing a journey map was particularly crucial for identifying the pain points someone might feel — and the emotional “roadblocks” or “barriers” that one might face — in the process of accomplishing a goal.

 - Eliminate people’ need for multiple methods of goal and task management in order to provide a more streamlined, efficient task management process;

 - Provide people with a system to optimize goal and task management through scheduling, reminders, and a view of daily/real-time progress on goals;